triton-inference-server/dali_backend/benchmarks/BM_efficientnet/README.md

 ```

 ## Tuning the inference
-Since this benchmark is targeted into DALI's usage in inference, we'll be focusing on tuning DALI
-rather than the EfficientNet model.
-For the information about the latter, please consult [Model Navigator documentation](https://triton-inference-server.github.io/model_navigator/0.7.1/).

 To obtain optimal performance numbers for your given hardware configuration, the scenario has
 to be tuned.
 DALI provides handful of parameters to manipulate.
 Here we are presenting details
 about where these parameters can be found.
 More information about the parameters themselves